sharma-anuradha/codespaces-in-codespaces/telemetry/Readme.md

 ## Using Generated KQL files in Lens/PowerBI/AzureDataExplorer Dashboards

 Generated queries are scoped to a hardcoded date range and ring.
 When using the same query on Dashboard, you can copy paste the query, but have to make manual adjustment on defining the filter.

+## Notes:
+1) Please try running the kc commands in developer command prompt, if its not recognized in windows command prompt.
+2) Functions can be built using other functions.
+If the dependency is not satisfied, it will break.
+3) Functions are used directly in dashboards, if you break the functions it will reflect in the dashboards.
+To revert, you can just sync to master and re-run the tool.
+4) Please dont change the header of the functions.
+As .ksf files are kusto source files.
+If they are functions they have to begin with "#function(..)"
+5) You can test the kusto functions in kusto explorer for testing purpose.
+6) Dont change the csl files directly, csl files are expected to be auto-generated from ksf files after kc compile command.
+7) It is recommended to use the following command for your development of queries.
+This prevents breaking dashboard during development phase.

+    ```
+    kc.exe printInline -i  getAvailableToShuttingDownEvents.ksf
+    ```